Our founder's journey

 This foundation is built from both of our experiences — her battles, my battles, and the love that carried us through them.
 It exists to create understanding where there is ignorance, compassion where there is judgment, and support where there is silence.
 It exists so that no disabled person or family ever feels alone, misunderstood, or unseen.

 Everything I do here is for her.
 Everything I build is because of her.
-And every step forward is a continuation of the strength we shared — a strength that now lives on through this foundation.
+Every step forward continues the strength we shared — a strength that now lives on through this foundation.

 "My mother’s strength and resilience shaped who I am, and this foundation is my way of carrying her forward."